Qihao-He/Parallel-programming/PI/log.md

 ifft(F) the inverse DFT and returns the signal s, fftfreq(n,d) computes the natural frequencies/wavenumbers. d is an optional sample spacing.

-NATURAL FREQUENCY: The frequency at which a system tends to oscillate in the absence of any driving or damping force. fftshift(F) shifts the zero frequency to the center of the array.
+NATURAL FREQUENCY: The frequency at which a system tends to oscillate in the absence of any driving or damping force.
+Wavenumbers: In the physical sciences, the wavenumbers is the spatial frequency of a wave, either in cycles per unit distance or radians per unit distance. fftshift(F) shifts the zero frequency to the center of the array.
 ________________________________________________________________________________
 ________________________________________________________________________________